A mathematical framework for operational fine tunings

 Let us now define the operational and ontological categories.
 The former refers to all the possible experimental statistics associated to experiments (without any operational constraint), while the latter refers to the corresponding ontological representations.

-\begin{definition}{\emph{Operational Category}.} The operational category $\mathcal{O}p=(\mathcal{P}, \mathcal{F})$ is a category where the objects are sets of conditional probability distributions of observable variables given controlled variables, $\{p(\bold{u}|\bold{r})\}\in \mathcal{P}.$ Each set includes conditional probability distributions with the same number of observable variables and controlled variables, and those variables have the same cardinality.
-The morphisms in the category are classical processing between those sets of probabilities, We denote the set of such morphisms as $\mathcal{F}.$ \end{definition}
+\begin{definition}{\emph{Operational Category}.} The operational category $\mathcal{O}p=(\mathcal{P}, \mathcal{F})$ is a category where the objects are sets of conditional probability distributions of observed variables given controlled variables, $\{p(\bm{O}|\bm{C})\}\in \mathcal{P}.$ Each set includes conditional probability distributions with the same number of observed variables and controlled variables, and those variables have the same cardinality.
+The morphisms in the category are classical processings between those sets of probabilities, We denote the set of such morphisms as $\mathcal{F}.$ \end{definition}

-The motivation for defining an object in the operational category as a set of conditional probability distributions with the same number of observable variables $\bold{u}$ and controlled variables $\bold{r}$, with the same cardinality, is that, operationally, conditional probability distributions $p(\bold{u}|\bold{r})$ within the same set provide equal amount of information about the nature of the system subjected to the experiment.
+The motivation for defining an object in the operational category as a set of conditional probability distributions with the same number of observed variables $\bm{O}$ and controlled variables $\bm{C}$, with the same cardinality, is that, operationally, conditional probability distributions $p(\bm{O}|\bm{C})$ within the same set provide equal amount of information about the nature of the system subjected to the experiment.
 As a clarifying example, let us imagine, in quantum theory, an experiment $E_1$ involving two preparations of a qubit with a two-outcome measurement and an experiment $E_2$ on a qutrit, again involving two preparations and a two-outcome measurement.
-According to definition \ref{OpCat}, the probability distributions $p_{E_1}(u|r)$ and $p_{E_2}(u|r)$ belong to the same object in the category.
+According to definition \ref{OpCat}, the probability distributions $p_{E_1}(O|C)$ and $p_{E_2}(O|C)$ belong to the same object in the category.
 This may seem counterintuitive, because these probabilities refer to experiments involving different kinds of systems.
 However, the crucial point is that, from an operational perspective, these two probabilities do not allow to infer such distinction.
 In particular, we would need extra variables and/or greater cardinality to realize that $E_2$ involves a qutrit.